turbot/steampipe-plugin-aws/docs/tables/aws_dlm_lifecycle_policy.md

   s ->> 'ShareRules' is not null;
 ```

-### List policies where cross region copying is scheduled
+### List policies where cross-region copying is scheduled

 ```sql
 select